 Creative outlets: PDG provides an opportunity for those with an interest in creative arts to develop their own business by creating and selling their art or craft goods.
 Others enjoy developing their art, music, and exercise skills by attending classes to learn to paint, sew, make jewelry, play an instrument, or dance.

 Hobbies and skills: Clubs and classes are offered at PDG to provide a way to enjoy hobbies or learn new skills.
-Clubs include such things as karate, Zumba, making balloons for clowns, playing board games, ancestry research, and writing to pen pals.
+Clubs include such things as karate, Zumba, ballroom dance, playing board games, ancestry research, learning musical instruments and writing to pen pals.
 Reading and money management classes are also available.

 Community involvement: Individuals at PDG frequently attend community events such as TinCaps games, touring the Sechler’s pickle factory, or gardening at Wellspring Community Center.
-Giving back to the community through our volunteer efforts has benefited such organizations as Summit Equestrian Center, Hope for Animals, Community Harvest Food Bank, Junior Achievement, and many local child care and nursing facilities.
+Giving back to the community through our volunteer efforts has benefited such organizations as Summit Equestrian Center, Hope for Animals, Community Harvest Food Bank, Junior Achievement, Meals on Wheels, Allen County SPCA and many local child care and nursing facilities.

 Hours: Projects Drive Group is open 7:30 a.m. to 4 p.m.
 Mondays through Fridays, except major holidays.